 Complete the Training Application Form and send it together with a CV and covering letter to the Human Resources Manager.
 Remember to include details of hobbies, unusual skills or pastimes, voluntary work or fund raising initiatives you've been involved in.

 If you are shortlisted for interview you will be invited to meet the Training Partner and Human Resources Manager for an initial interview.
 If you are selected for second stage you will be invited back for a further discussion which will also involve giving a short presentation to one or two of the senior partners and completion of a practical exercise.

-If your application is successful you will be required to complete a period of between 3 and 9 months as a paralegal before commencing a training contract the following September.
+If your application is successful you will be required to complete a period of 12 months as a paralegal before commencing a training contract the following September.